skiptools/skip-notify/README.md

    `REGISTRATION` broadcast with a `registration_id` extra containing the FCM token, or an `error` extra if registration failed

-This approach:

-- **No proprietary dependencies** — does not require `firebase-messaging`, `play-services-base`, or any other closed-source Google library
-- **No `google-services.json`** — the sender ID is passed at runtime, not read from a configuration file
-- **Compatible with microG** — uses the same open protocol that microG reimplements for de-Googled devices
-- **Produces standard FCM tokens** — the token is identical to what `FirebaseMessaging.getInstance().token` would return and can be used with the FCM HTTP v1 API to send push notifications

 ### Sending a Push Notification

 Once you have the FCM token from `fetchNotificationToken`, send